Home People Professor Hugo Frey

 Research

-Hugo has delivered research papers to conferences and research groups around the world including in: the UK, Ireland, USA, Canada, Norway, Finland, Holland, Germany and Belgium, In 2013, he was also appointed a Visiting Guest Lecturer for the Prince’s Teaching Institute (London) where he offers lectures to newly qualified teachers of French to assist them in their knowledge of French cinema.
+Hugo has delivered research papers to conferences and research groups around the world including in: the UK, Ireland, USA, Vietnam, Canada, Norway, Finland, Holland, Germany, Luxembourg, Denmark, Portugal, Spain and Belgium, among others.

 PhD Supervision

-Professor Frey would be delighted to supervise students in history or politics who are working in my field
+Professor Frey would be delighted to supervise students in history or politics across a range of subjects including:

 • Graphic novels & Comics